wizards-of-lua/wizards-of-lua/docs/configuration-file.md

 ---
 title: The Wizards of Lua Configuration File
 ---
-*The Wizards of Lua Mod stores its configuration in a configuration file.
+*The Wizards of Lua Mod can be configured by editing its configuration file.*

-This file can be edited prior to server startup.*
+The Wizards of Lua configuration file is located at

-The Wizards of Lua configuration is located at <tt>&lt;minecraft&gt;/conf/wizards-of-lua/wizards-of-lua.luacfg</tt>, where &lt;minecraft&gt; is your Minecraft folder.
+    <minecraft>/conf/wizards-of-lua/wizards-of-lua.luacfg

-Please note that the configuration file is loaded into Minecraft only once at startup.
+where &lt;minecraft&gt; is your Minecraft folder.

-It gets frequently overwritten when the mod's configuration has been changed by some [/wol command](/wol-command.html).
+Please note that you should only edit it manually when Minecraft is not running.
-You should only edit it manually when Minecraft is not running, otherwise your changes will be ignored and might get overwritten.
+Otherwise your changes will be ignored and might get overwritten when the mod's configuration has been changed by some [/wol command](/wol-command.html).

 ## Example
 Here is an example of the <tt>wizards-of-lua.luacfg</tt>: